ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 **<JYOTI - Document the API generic framework design here>**

 ### 2.1.2 Module level testing
+The MOSIP architecture mainly consists of the following functional blocks/modules
+* Pre-Registration - Web application that will be independently tested
+* Registration Client - A thick desktop client application that will be connected to scanner devices (finger print, iris), camera and printer
+* Registration Processor - A backend server application that processes the client packets and generates UIN based on de-dup information from ABIS (Automated Biometrics Identification System)
+* IDA (ID Authentication) - A backend authentication server that authenticates the resident based on biometric and demographic information

+MOSIP module level testing cannot be completely automated due to the use of scanner devices and others that involve manual intervention.
+Therefore the following approach will be adopted for creating a controlled end to end regression test suite that considers no devices, but simulators.
+This also includes the simulation of ABIS responses via a ABIS Simulator.

 **<GITA - context setting and high level approach here>**

 Reg Client Automation Approach